 The lessons in this unit are specifically designed to meet classroom requirements of the Common Core and Next Generation Science Standards.
-Content about polluted stormwater runoff, engineering design, and literacy skills are integrated throughout the unit so that students can practice and apply the new standards with relevant content.
+Students also practice and apply Common Core ELA standards through reading, writing, research, and speaking activities.
+Stormwater pollution, engineering design, and literacy skills are integrated throughout the unit so that students can practice and apply the new standards with relevant content.